openfaas/faas/README.md

-## Functions as a Service (OpenFaaS)
+## OpenFaaS - Functions as a Service

 [![Go Report Card](https://goreportcard.com/badge/github.com/alexellis/faas)](https://goreportcard.com/report/github.com/alexellis/faas) [![Build
 Status](https://travis-ci.org/alexellis/faas.svg?branch=master)](https://travis-ci.org/alexellis/faas) [![GoDoc](https://godoc.org/github.com/alexellis/faas?status.svg)](https://godoc.org/github.com/alexellis/faas)

 ![OpenFaaS](https://blog.alexellis.io/content/images/2017/08/faas_side.png)

-OpenFaaS is a framework for building serverless functions with Docker which has first class support for metrics.
+OpenFaaS (Functions as a Service) is a framework for building serverless functions with Docker which has first class support for metrics.
 Any process can be packaged as a function enabling you to consume a range of web events without repetitive boiler-plate coding.

 **Highlights**

 * Ease of use through UI portal and *one-click* install
 * Write functions in any language for Linux or Windows and package in Docker/OCI image format
-* Portable - runs on existing hardware or public/private cloud - [Kubernetes](https://github.com/alexellis/faas-netes) or Docker Swarm
+* Portable - runs on existing hardware or public/private cloud - [Kubernetes](https://github.com/alexellis/faas-netes) and Docker Swarm native
 * [CLI](http://github.com/alexellis/faas-cli) available with YAML format for templating and defining functions
 * Auto-scales as demand increases

+## Governance

+OpenFaaS is an independent project created by Alex Ellis which is now being built and shaped by a growing community of contributors.

 ## Overview of OpenFaaS